BBaysinger/bb-portfolio/README.md

 - Interactive tutorials for the kinetic orb (vs current arrow/tooltips) and carousel
 - Walkthrough videos playable within the project carousel
 - Project upkeep: framework/library upgrades across showcased projects
-- Additional polish and performance passes as time allows
 - Global light/dark mode preferences via Redux
 - Fluxels should be implemented in WebGl and/or Pixi shaders
-- Implement Testing Frameworks implemented (once experiments have matured)
+- Implement Testing Frameworks (once experiments have matured)
 - Capture and Store Data about user interactions
 - Accessability should be improved with respect to ARIA, rem font scaling, etc...
 - Remove Bootstrap (Not relying on it much anyhow)